nevendyulgerov/jquery.fancyButton/README.md

 jQuery Fancy Button (fancyButton) is a light-weight button visualization plugin.
 The plugin exposes a simple API for displaying buttons with nice smooth animations.

 fancyButton has been designed with performance in mind.
-The non-minified version of the plugin is 5 KB.
+The non-minified version of the plugin is 5 KB, while the minified version is just 2KB.

 # Requirements